julsBeastmaster/python-pi-example/README.md

-# python-pi-example
+# python-pi-exampleSample project on using git for Ubuntu

-Sample project on using git for Ubuntu
+YOU WEEEEEEEEEEEEEEEEEEEEEEEEEE